What Is Heroin?

 Treatment for Heroin Addiction in Dallas, TX

-Heroin treatment comes in many forms.
+Heroin drug addiction treatment comes in many forms.
 If someone suffers an overdose, they should immediately be given a form of naloxone.
 It is often found under the NARCAN label and can be administered as a nasal spray.
 Naloxone works by quickly blocking the effects of heroin in the brain and binding opioid receptors.
-Clinics and paramedics carry naloxone as part of their emergency treatment kits.
+Clinics and paramedics carry naloxone as part of their emergency drug rehab center treatment kits.

-For non-emergencies, including monitored detox in a rehabilitation facility, a person will often be weaned off heroin as withdrawal symptoms can be severe.
+For non-emergencies, including monitored medical detox in a rehabilitation facility, a person will often be weaned off, and heroin withdrawal symptoms can be severe.
 In detox, the individual will be closely monitored by trained medical staff.
 They will often be given suboxone to decrease the severity of withdrawal and slowly reduce opioid dependence.

 Once detox has been completed, the person will need to be in a rehab facility to deal with the psychological effects of having the drugs out of their system.
 The person will do this through individual and group therapy.